bmin7/detection-workshop/README.md

-## Exercise 3 Overview and Instructions
+## Exercise 3 - Test your knowledge
 Write a detection for each of the following scenarios and run a passing unit test.
 Once you've completed all three - submit your results to the Panther Console.
 First to finish all three in the fastest time, wins!

 **Steps for Each Rule**